Doctoral study in Mechanical Engineering

 - Aerodynamics, including low speed and unsteady aerodynamics, turbulent flows, fixed wing and rotary UAV operation under extreme conditions, aeroacoustics of UAVs, aerodynamic flow control, and more

-- Thermodynamics, in areas such as thermal power cycles, heat transfer, refrigeration, air conditioning, micro-combustion, miniature engines, and thermal management
+- Thermodynamics, in areas such as thermal power cycles, heat transfer, refrigeration, air conditioning, micro-combustion, and thermal management

 - Fluid dynamics, including developing algorithms to visualise three-dimensional flows with applications in the healthcare, manufacturing and software industries

 Wind engineering, including topographic effects on turbulent wind flows, storm (tropical cyclone) wind characteristics, and their influence on unsteady pressures and loading of buildings and structures, and pedestrian level wind flows in cities